lippertto/janus-trainer/README.md

 # TODO

 ## Tomorrow
-* Finish compensation values
-  * Use them in the edit-dropdown
-* Is there a dev-cognito?
-Use either that or the test-cognito.
-But then update the user ids in the local db.
 * Disable cognito users on deletion, enable when re-created - really?
 * Document how users are handled (id, email, etc.).
 Users are not deleted because we want to keep the corresponding trainings in the db.